-For breakfast, try the Bannock Benny or the Whisky Apple Pancake Bowl, while lunch is all about the hearty plates like chicken pot pie, mac and cheese, and brisket hash.
-Trust us, you’ll want to add this place to your list.
+For breakfast, try the Bannock Benny or the Whisky Apple Pancake Bowl, while lunch is all about hearty plates like chicken pot pie, mac and cheese, and brisket hash.
+Trust us.
+You’ll want to add this place to your list.

 Hargrave Street Market

 If you’re on the search for a fantastic meal but aren’t sure what you feel like eating, Hargrave Street Market might be the place for you.
 Whether you’re after seafood, ramen, tacos, pizza, a burger, a local beer, or just a good cup of coffee, this downtown food hall is ideal for a food truck-style experience… but indoors.
 The cozy atmosphere makes for one of our favourite dining experiences in the city.
 In fact, we love it so much that we wrote an entire guide to Hargrave Street Market!